Freeride

 Hardness and size

-Wheels with square lips can also be used, as they offer more grip but are more difficult to initiate a slide with, making them better suited for advanced riders.
+Square-lip wheels can also be used for more grip and control, but they are harder to break into a slide — better for advanced riders.

 RADLINE - © - SKATE AS YOU ARE